fsutter1616/Freya-Sutter-Personal-Data-Project/README.md

 For this project, most of my visualizations are maps because the data is tied to ZIP codes, and being able to look at a map makes the differences much clearer.

 The first map I made shows the total number of fast-food restaurants in each NYC ZIP code.
-Midtown Manhattan has extremely high counts as some ZIP codes having more than 400 fast-food restaraunts.
+Midtown Manhattan has extremely high counts with some ZIP codes containing more than 400 fast-food restaraunts.
 Several neighborhoods in Brooklyn, the Bronx, and Staten Island also have high amounts, while other areas have much fewer fast-food restaurants.

 <img src="Fastfoodmap.png" width="600">